Ah, Switzerland. An alpine wonderland filled with chocolate and cheese! What is there not to love?

 Along Bahnhofstrasse don’t forget to pop into some classic Swiss chocolate shops – Laderach or Sprungli.
 And there is also a hidden watch museum for those wanting to sample some true Swiss watch history.

-The great thing about Switzerland is that nothing is very far away, and today you are off to Lucerne, under an hour’s train ride away.
+The great thing about Switzerland is that nothing is very far away, and today you are off to Lucerne.
+It takes around an hour to get from Zurich to Lucerne, so it’s an easy ride.

 Lucerne has to be one of the most picturesque cities in Switzerland.
 With a well-maintained old town right on Lake Lucerne, with true alpine scenery right on the shore, it’s no wonder tourists flock here every year!

 Starting on the Ruess river, start off your day with a mind-blowing walk across Lucerne’s landmark Chapel bridge (pictured above), where dozens of hand-painted images adorn the ceiling.
 Although the bridge was damaged in a fire some years back, it is still in amazing shape.

 From here, it’s just a 2-minute walk into the historic old town where you can spend a few hours exploring the cobbled streets and taking in the likes of the Altes Rathaus (Town Hall), the Weinmarkt, Hirschenplatz, Kornkarkt, and other stunning squares.